UCLALibrary/design-tokens/README.md

 ## Best Practices

 Helpful reminders to future selves:
+- Use the commit message conventions that trigger [semantic releases](https://semantic-release.gitbook.io/semantic-release/support/faq#how-can-i-change-the-type-of-commits-that-trigger-a-release)
+  - feat: A new feature
+  - fix: A bug fix
+  - docs: Documentation only changes
+  - style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+  - refactor: A code change that neither fixes a bug nor adds a feature
+  - perf: A code change that improves performance
+  - test: Adding missing or correcting existing tests
+  - chore: Changes to the build process or auxiliary tools and libraries such as documentation generation
 - Always leave a comment when creating, reviewing, and merging a pull request